Saturday, April 22, 2023

 In the works of Aristotle, eudaimonia was the term for the highest human good in the older Greek tradition.
 It is a central concept in Aristotelian ethics.

-But I have been lucky to have worked at companies where the patients have thrived and become world-record-beating athletes! – when you've seen those 'patients' struggling, on their knees at times, it's wonderful to be part of that transformation!
+But I have been lucky to have worked at companies where the patients have thrived and become world-record-beating athletes! – When you've seen those 'patients' struggling, on their knees at times, it's wonderful to be part of that transformation!

 Despite my education and training, I've made mistakes earlier in my career; Once, I was involved in a mismanaged website rebrand.